 Reduced sense of smell

-Numbness and pain in your face, ears, or teeth
+Numbness or pain in your face, ears, or teeth

 Teeth that become loose